dsvictor94/vscode-promela/README.md

 This Visual Studio Code extension provides syntax highlighting for the Promela language.
 Files ending with `.pml` or `.promela` will be automatically handled.

+## Using The Debug

+* Switch to the debug viewlet and press the gear dropdown.
+* Select the debug environment "Promela Debug".
+* Press the green 'play' button to start debugging.

+And then, you can now step through a ramdom spin simulation to promela files.

 ## License

 MIT